It's fall, a wonderful time for pumpkin scones! Theo shared this delicious recipe!

 2 Tbsp ground flaxseed mixed with a scant 1/4 cup warm water

-1/2 cup pumpkin puree (canned or fresh*) - Butternut squash would work here as well
+1/2 cup pumpkin puree (canned or fresh*) - Butternut squash would also work here

 1/4 cup non-dairy milk